-The highlight of a Nile cruise, of course, is the chance to visit the storied monuments of ancient Egypt.
-Of all the locations visited by the cruise ships, Luxor is the most splendid, for this city (once known as Thebes) boasts the richest array of archeological sites in Egypt.
+Of all the locations visited by Nile River cruise boats, Luxor is the most splendid.
+This city, which was once known as Thebes, boasts the richest array of archeological sites in Egypt.

 The city served as the capital of Egypt during the New Kingdom (1567-1085 B.C.E.).
 The Nile divided Thebes into two distinct halves: the east bank was the City of the Living, where the Temples of Luxor and Karnak greeted the sunrise each day.
 The west bank was the City of the Dead, the place where the sun set over the Valley of the Kings and the Valley of the Queens.

 The Temples of Luxor and Karnak continue to dominate the city, exuding ruined grandeur with their massive statues, elaborately ornamented walls, and towering pillars designed to showcase the power of the pharaoh.